Pellet fuel: New Zealand

-The total sales of wood pellets in New Zealand was 3–500,000 tonnes in 2013.
+The total sales of wood pellets in New Zealand was 300,000–500,000 tonnes in 2013.
 Recent construction of new wood pellet plants has given a huge increase in production capacity.
 Nature's Flame wood pellet processing plant, in Taupo, is due in late 2019 to double its annual production capacity to 85,000 tonnes.
 Azwood Energy operates a wood pellet processing plant in Nelson, utilising more than 1.2 million cubic metres of forestry residue each year to provide carbon neutral fuel for domestic use, hospitals, schools and industrial processes, including milk-processing.

+In 2025, the thermal electricity plant at Huntly is looking for a supply of black pellets.

 United States

 Some companies import European-made boilers.
 As of 2009, about 800,000 Americans were using wood pellets for heat.
 It was estimated that 2.33 million tons of wood pellets would be used for heat in the US in 2013.
-The US wood pellet export to Europe grew from 1.24 million ton in 2006 to 7 million ton in 2012, but forests grew even more.
+The US wood pellet export to Europe grew from 1.24 million tons in 2006 to 7 million tons in 2012, but forests grew even more.